P4EDGE/platform-wiki/README.md

-# platform-wiki
+# Wiki pages for the P4EDGE platform

-Wiki pages for the P4EDGE platform
+Getting started